 Name of concept: how the ATS refers to source tag

 Example URL: a sample job link URL with the source tag component bolded

 Source tag structure: a generic example of the source tag

 Cross-session Attribution: does the ATS support auto-tracking if the candidate leaves the site and then returns?
 Typically true if the source tag adds a browser cookie.

 Configuration: if the ATS requires each source to be configured before it can accept a new source for Handshake, a rough guide will be provided with a link to the exact instructions from the ATS provider

 Note: if you are currently posting manually on job boards like Indeed, LinkedIn, or Glassdoor, this is likely the same process you've done before if you’re tracking those sites as candidate sources in your ATS.

 If you're unsure how to configure your source tag, reach out to the ATS support team for assistance in finding the correct URL.

 Add a source tag to a new job

-Complete the job form as usual, then click the blue button Save in the lower-right corner of the page.
+3. In the Application process section, add the source tag URL in the External URL field, then click the blue button Save in the top-right corner of the section.